gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

 \subsection{Evaluation metrics for designed sequences}

 In principle, inverse folding models can be sampled from to obtain a large number of designed sequences for a given backbone structure.
 Thus, in-silico metrics to determine which sequences are useful and which ones to prioritise in wet lab experiments are a critical part of the overall pipeline.
-We currently use the following metrics to evaluate gRNAde's designs, visualised in Appendix \Cref{fig:evaluation}: \begin{itemize} \item \textbf{Native sequence recovery}, which is the average percentage of native (ground truth) nucleotides correctly recovered in the sampled sequences.
-Recovery is the most widely used metric for biomolecule inverse design \citep{dauparas2022robust}. \item \textbf{Secondary structure self-consistency score}, where we `forward fold' the sampled sequences using a secondary structure prediction tool (we used EternaFold \citep{wayment2022rna}) and measure the average Mathew's Correlation Coefficient (MCC) to the ground truth secondary structure, represented as a binary adjacency matrix.
-MCC values range between -1 and +1, with +1 represents a perfect prediction, 0 an average random prediction and -1 an inverse prediction.
-Similar forward folding metrics, sometimes termed `designability', have been found to correlate with experimental success in protein design \citep{watson2023novo}\footnote{ It would be ideal to consider a 3D structure self-consistency score, instead.
-While RNA 3D structure prediction is currently not at the same level of reliability as that for proteins, our framework is flexible enough to include new self-consistency scores based on improved RNA structure prediction tools in the future. }. \item \textbf{Perplexity}, which can be thought of as the average number of bases that the model is selecting from for each nucleotide.
+We currently use the following metrics to evaluate gRNAde's designs, visualised in \Cref{fig:evaluation}: \begin{itemize} \item \textbf{Native sequence recovery}, which is the average percentage of native (ground truth) nucleotides correctly recovered in the sampled sequences.
+Recovery is the most widely used metric for biomolecule inverse design \citep{dauparas2022robust} but can be misleading in the case of RNAs where alternative nucleotide base pairings can form the same structural patterns. \item \textbf{Secondary structure self-consistency score}, where we `forward fold' the sampled sequences using a secondary structure prediction tool (we used EternaFold \citep{wayment2022rna}) and measure the average Matthew's Correlation Coefficient (MCC) to the groundtruth secondary structure, represented as a binary adjacency matrix.
+MCC values range between -1 and +1, where +1 represents a perfect match, 0 an average random prediction and -1 an inverse prediction.
+This measures how well the designs recover base pairing patterns. \item \textbf{Tertiary structure self-consistency scores}, where we `forward fold' the sampled sequences using a 3D structure prediction tool (we used RhoFold \citep{shen2022e2efold}) and compute the average RMSD, TM-score and GDT\_TS to the groundtruth C4' coordinates to measure how well the designs recover global structural similarity and 3D conformations. \item \textbf{Perplexity}, which can be thought of as the average number of bases that the model is selecting from for each nucleotide.
 Formally, perplexity is the average exponential of the negative log-likelihood of the sampled sequences.
-A perfect model would have perplexity of 1, while a perplexity of 4 means that the model is making random predictions (the model outputs a uniform probability over 4 possible bases).
+A `perfect' model which regurgitates the groundtruth would have perplexity of 1, while a perplexity of 4 means that the model is making random predictions (the model outputs a uniform probability over 4 possible bases).
 Perplexity does not require a ground truth structure to calculate, and can also be used for ranking sequences as it is the model's estimate of the compatibility of a sequence with the input backbone structure. \end{itemize}